 New-CIPolicy -FilePath .\ProgramFiles86.xml -ScanPath ${env:ProgramFiles(x86)} -Level Publisher –UserPEs -fallback hash

-Please beware, there are a lot of files that can’t be added by a filepublisherrule.
-So you need to specify the -fallback “hash” parameter.
-It will make sure if there are files that can’t meet the FilePubisher trust level, they will be trusted based on the Hash rule level.
+Please beware: Many files can’t be added by a filepublisher rule.
+So you need to specify the—fallback “hash” parameter.
+This will ensure that files that can’t meet the FilePubisher trust level are trusted based on the Hash rule level.

 When you have uploaded the new policy to Intune, you can check out the Code Integrity event log to determine if the new policy has arrived.